Introduction

 Security Best Practice: Always use the

-header for passing ACL tokens to avoid exposing them in logs or command history.
-The?token=
+X-Consul-Tokenheader for passing ACL tokens to avoid exposing them in logs or command history.
+The?token=query parameter is deprecated.

 Additional Information